aws-samples/aws-iot-device-defender-and-splunk/README.md

 sudo apt install vsftpd
 ```

+> Note: Depending on your operating system, you may be required to enable and start the `vsfptd` service, for example by running `sudo systemctl enable vsftpd` and `sudo systemctl start vsftpd`.

 2. Confirm after installation that there is now a new TCP port listening on port 21 by running `netstat`.

 > Note: Some ports are duplicated for both IPv4 and IPv6.